Psoralea accrescens

-Otholobium accrescens is an upright, largely herbaceous subshrub assigned to the Pea family.
-It has up to three stems that carry upright branches in leaf axils near the ground, and have alternately set inverted egg-shaped leaves and lax heads consisting of 12-21 pea-like flowers on long peduncles in the axils of the lower leaves.
-It differs from most other Otholobium species by the calyx that continues to grow after flowering and the leaf that consists of just one leaflet.
+Psoralea accrescens is an upright, largely herbaceous subshrub assigned to the Pea family.
+It has up to three stems that carry upright branches in leaf axils near the ground, and have alternately set inverted egg-shaped leaves and lax heads consisting of 12–21 pea-like flowers on long peduncles in the axils of the lower leaves.
+It differs from most other Psoralea species by the calyx that continues to grow after flowering and the leaf that consists of just one leaflet.
 It is an endemic of the Eastern Cape province of South Africa near Loerie.
 It probably flowers August to January.

 Taxonomy

 Specimens of the species have been collected since 1947.
 Charles Stirton and A. Muthama Muasya considered it sufficiently different from its relatives, described it in 2017, and called it Otholobium accrescens.
 The name of the genus Otholobium is a combination of the Greek words ὠθέω (ōthéō) meaning to push and λοβός (lobos) meaning pod, which Stirton selected because its fruit seems to be pushed out of the calyx.
 The species name accrēscēns is Latin, means growing or increasing, and refers to the characteristic that the calyx continues to grow after flowering.
+In 2022 Stirton determined that Otholobium is a synonym of Psoralea, and placed the species in genus Psoralea as P. accrescens.

 Description

-Otholobium accrescens is a small, upright, largely herbaceous subshrub of up 10-60 cm high, that resprouts from the underground rootstock, after a fire destroyed the above ground biomass, by growing up to 3 stems at an interval from one another.
+Psoralea accrescens is a small, upright, largely herbaceous subshrub of up 10-60 cm high, that resprouts from the underground rootstock, after a fire destroyed the above ground biomass, by growing up to 3 stems at an interval from one another.
 These stems carry upright branches in the axils of the lower leaves.
 At the base of the alternately set leaves are two, spreading or back curving stipules of 4-5 mm long and 1-2.5 mm wide that are slightly club-shaped lower down the stem and line- to awl-shaped higher up, hairless but set with dot-like glands.
-In contrast to most Otholobium species, the leaf only consists of one leaflet.
+In contrast to most Psoralea species, the leaf only consists of one leaflet.
 The ancestral clover-like leaf can still be deduced from the fact that the petiole of 5-8 mm long is topped by a petiolule of about 1 mm long that can be shed separately.
 It in turn carries the single leaflet that can also be shed separately.
 The first leaflets to appear are smaller than those higher up the stem.
 The hairless leaflets are broadly elliptic to broadly inverted egg-shaped, 2.5-4 cm long and 1.5-2.5 cm wide, with a wedge-shaped base, a round top, but the central veins is very slightly elongated, sharp, hook-shaped.
 The leaflet has a smooth margin, and veins clearly visible on both surfaces.
 Dried leaflets are densely set with black dot-like glands, more so on the upper surface.